funinkina/spectacle-ocr-screenshot/README.md

 # Spectacle OCR Screenshot

-A simple Qt application that integrates KDE Spectacle screenshot tool with Tesseract OCR to extract text from screenshots.
+A simple Qt application that integrates KDE Spectacle screenshot tool with Tesseract OCR to extract text from screenshots as well QR codes.

 ![Screenshot](screenshot.png)